AustralianBioCommons/Learning-Library/README.md

 Welcome to the Australian BioCommons Collections!

-The Collections houses collections of recommended resources to get you started in a new topic.
-These themed collections are curated by the life sciences community in collaboration with Australian BioCommons.
+This is the home of themed collections of recommended resources to get you started in a new topic.

 ## Acknowledgements